vita-student-projects/2D_object_detection_group29/README.md

 Furthermore, we trained the model with a *shufflenetv2k16* basenet.
 To improve the performance of our model, we could try other basenets, add a weight decay or fine tune the learning rate.
 These are more model tuning improvements that can be studied and applied.

-Finally we could implement a validation function made for this application.
+Moreover, we could implement a validation function made for this application.
 For now we are using the openpifpaf "person" keypoint validation function, which is not adapted to bounding box prediction.

+Finally, the JSON file that is output by the model during prediction does not comply to the wanted JSON format.
+The coordinates of the bounding box in the JSON are not the ones shown in the image.
+Indeed, the bounding box in the image is make of keypoints, which are listed in the "keypoints" part of the JSON file.
+We should transform those keypoints in bounding box coordinates according to the COCO format explained previously.

 # Conclusion